Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 ### Wall Shield

-*Prerequisite: Level 5+, shield (requires attunement)*
+*Prerequisite: Level 6+, shield (requires attunement)*

-As an action, the wielder can slam this magic shield into the ground, expending Charges to produce the effects of wall of stone centered on the shield, which remains in the ground.
-However, this effect only creates a number of panels equal to the Charges spent, it doesn't require concentration, and lasts for 1 minute.
+As a Utilise action, the wielder can slam this magic shield into the ground, expending Charges to produce the effects of *[Wall of Stone](../../spells/description/core/level-5.md#wall-of-stone)* centered on the shield, which remains in the ground.
+However, this effect only creates a number of panels equal to the Charges spent, it doesn't require Concentration, and lasts for 1 minute.
 The wall is destroyed if the shield is removed.

 This magical shield has a number of Charges equal to your Intelligence modifier (a minimum of 1 Charge), and it regains all of its expended Charges each day at dawn.